What traits does a person have? Description of people's character: individual qualities and examples

 • Whether the employee is in the public interest.

-• how its goals are achieved.
+• how his goals are achieved.

-Adjectives that describe a person
+Adjectives that characterize a person

 • Adjectives of ability: resourceful, attentive, intelligent, quick-witted